robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject.md

 [View mentor materials](/ambition-institute/year-1-subject/summer-week-10-mentor-materials)

-## Week 11: adapting lessons to meet pupils' needs
+## Week 11: adapting lessons to meet pupils’ needs

 Explores the ways formative assessments can provide inferences to adapt teaching to meet the needs of their pupils.